realDerekTan/fortress/README.md

 # fortress
-The first prototype of Fortress AI
+The first prototype of Fortress AI, created by Lleyton Ariton and Derek Tan

 Fortress AI uses NLP, GANs, and CNNs to detect and identify faces by generating photorealistic images.
 Right now, we are working on our first working prototype